 Espresso tamper sizes vary in millimeters from 48 mm to 58 mm with most brands utilizing a 58 mm size tamper.

-While the recommended standard is to apply 30 pounds of pressure to your espresso when tamping, this is easier to do with a nice heavy tamper when compared to a flimsy plastic one.
+PRO TIP: you'll want to apply 30 pounds of pressure to your espresso when tamping.
+This is much easier to achieve with a nice heavy tamper (when compared to something lightweight)

 This video explains calibrated tampers in depth.

 Appearance - How stylish is it?

 Like a carved wooden handle like on most Motta tampers?
 Or want to get even more extravagant and get an engraved coffee tamper or even a custom coffee tamper?
 Fancy!
 They all have unique looks - pick what appeals to you!

 Tampers can be $4 for a basic plastic version to an expensive Pullman Barista Tamper which can be in the $200 range (yes, for just the tamper!).
 Luckily, our top 5 tampers are all over in price so you will surely be able to find the perfect tamper no matter your budget.